 - Enhancements to the encryption key management system to allow for distributed key management using multiple key management centres worldwide;

-- The publication of Edition 2 of the IEC 62055-41 standard containing revisions and added functionality;
+- The publication of Editions 2 and 3 of the IEC 62055-41 standard containing revisions and added functionality.

 - Preparation work for the introduction of future enhancements of the IEC standards.